Raazzxx/Decode-Gaming-Behavior-Using-SQL/README.md

  - Player Behavior analysis

  # Data Source
    The project utilizes an extensive gaming dataset, encompassing player interactions, in-game purchases, and session logs.
-The dataset is available in the 'data' directory.
+The dataset is available in the 'Gaming dataset' directory.

  # SQL Queries and Analysis
    1. Player Engagement Analysis